 The Caribbean town of Lívingston is only reachable by boat, across the Bahía de Amatique from Puerto Barrios or down the Río Dulce from the town of Río Dulce – both great trips.
-In Lago de Atitlán fast fiberglass lanchas (launches) zip across the waters between villages – by far the best way to get around.
+In Lago de Atitlán fast fiberglass lanchas (motorized boats) zip across the waters between villages – by far the best way to get around.

 Buses go almost everywhere in Guatemala, and the buses will leave you with some of your most vivid memories of the country.
-Most of them are ancient school buses from the US and Canada.
+Most of them are ancient school buses from the USA and Canada.
 Many travelers know these vehicles as chicken buses, after the live cargo accompanying many passengers.
 They are frequent, crowded and cheap.
 Expect to pay around Q10 to Q15 for an hour of travel.

 Chicken buses will stop anywhere, for anyone.
 Helpers will yell 'hay lugares!' (eye loo-gar-ays), which literally means 'there are places.'
-The space they refer to may be no more than a sliver of air between hundreds of locals mashed against one another.
+The space they refer to may be no more than a sliver of air between dozens of locals mashed against one another.
 These same helpers will also yell their bus's destination in voices of varying hilarity and cadence; just listen for the song of your town.
 Tall travelers will be especially challenged on these buses.
 To catch a chicken bus, simply stand beside the road with your arm out parallel to the ground.

 Some routes, especially between big cities, are served by more comfortable buses with the luxury of one seat per person.
 The best buses are labeled 'Pullman,' 'especial' or 'primera clase.'
-Occasionally these may have bathrooms (but don't count on them working), televisions and even food service.
+Occasionally these may have bathrooms (but don't count on them working), TVs and even food service.